JitheshPavan/GPT_Translator/README.md

 3) The encoder only requires a padding mask.
 In a Decoderblock, the first Attention block requires a look_ahead and padded mask.
 The second block requires only a padded mask.
 A look-ahead mask should not be used because keys come from the encoder.
 Let us use the machine translation task to understand this- Transformer will always have access to the complete sentence that needs to be translated.
 This sentence is fed into the encoder.

-What does a look_ahead mask + padding mask looks like?
+What does a look_ahead mask + padding mask look like?
 Ex: sequence=[1,2,0,0,0] , then mask will look like=[[T1,T2,0 0,0],[T3,T2,0,0,0],-----].
-This mask used during the first Attention block in Decoder
+This mask is used during the first Attention block in the Decoder

 ## MultiHead Attention:

+MultiHead Attention, as the name suggests, multiple attention is done in parallel.
+I would like to do that.
+Keys, queries, and values received from the input are indexed into distinct matrices in the embedding dimensions.
+Attention is carried out individually in every set of matrices.
+Thus, with the same computational complexity, we can capture context many times.
+At the end, the output matrices are combined to achieve the same output.
+The main point here is that K, Q, and V are indexed in the embedding dim, not the context/time/token dimension.
+This preserves the ability to access every context.

+## Transformer

+### Encoder
+The encoder consists of attention and FFNN with residual and layer norm connections.
+We start with the attention block, which acts as the residual input to the input.
+Layernorm is applied to the output(x+attention(x)).
+Then, FFNN is applied as another residual connection with another layer of the norm layer at the end.
+The FFNN consists of two linear layers.
+One maps emb_dim to 4* emb_dim, and the layer maps it back to the original dimension.
+The encoder part is used for the input if we have eng to ger translation.
+Eng sentence is the input to Encoder.
+The encoder thus does not require a look_ahead mask as the whole eng sentence should be accessed for translation in every German token generation.
+Dropout is added after every sub-layer, that is, after the attention and FFNN layer.

+### Decoder

+The decoder works in the same manner except for an MHA layer in between, which receives the keys and values from the encoder.
+If we are to implement a text generation model without any input whatsoever, then we would not need an encoder, and thus, the transformer/decoder block would more resemble an encoder.